GolemOrg/RakNet/README.md

+# RakNet
-# A RakNet library built in the Kotlin Programming Language
+A RakNet library built in the Kotlin Programming Language

 ## Introduction
 The first question to ask about this library should be: "why?"